 Many people in Cyprus will tell you that Cypriot drivers are some of the worst that you’ll find in the world.

-We didn’t really anything worse than normal when driving in Cyprus, though this might have been due to the fact we’d been living in Georgia for a few months prior to our trip here where we actually found the driving crazy!
+We didn’t really experience anything worse than normal during our time in Cyprus, though this might have been due to the fact we’d been in the country of Georgia for a few months before our trip here where we actually found the driving crazy!

 All in all, as long as you drive sensibly, I don’t think there is anything you really need to worry about when it comes to local drivers.